-This summer, I was delighted to have the opportunity to work with the Astropy community, a sub-organisation under the umbrella organisation, OpenAstronomy.
+During the summer of 2017, I was delighted to have the opportunity to work with the Astropy community, a sub-organisation under the umbrella organisation, OpenAstronomy.
 The project that I aimed to tackle was originally titled “Seamless Combination of SkyCoord, Table, WCS, and FITS”.
 The goal was to reinforce the foundation of Astropy as a single cohesive package and not just a collection of functionally independent modules; this being possible by achieving seamless interoperability between the three special and powerful constituents of Astropy: coordinates, time and units, and the underlying Astropy Table writers.
 This mostly zeroed in on working with the

 ~astropy.io.fits Table writer: the FITS standard being rigorously detailed and intricate while simultaneously providing immense flexibility to the astronomical community.

 I managed to solve #3685, which dealt with storing

 ~astropy.units.Quantity as a normal column to FITS, prior to being selected for GSoC.
 This was a fairly simple task and it allowed me to gain a little insight into the actual work for the summer and a better understanding of the Astropy codebase.

 One important thing to notice regarding the venerable issue #3000 is that it was opened 3 years ago, around the time when the FITS WCS Paper IV “Representations of Time Coordinates in FITS” was published.
 This long-standing issue has been a major concern to the community for the past 3 years, since solving it requires a detailed understanding of :

 - The FITS Standard

 - World Coordinate System (WCS)

 - FITS WCS Papers, particularly Paper IV, FITS Time Standard